 When evaluating school effectiveness, it is important to examine the relevant and credible evidence from all sources, not just one or two.

-Bruce Rodrigues, , Chief Executive Officer, EQAO
+Article by Bruce Rodrigues, , Chief Executive Officer, EQAO

 A key observation gained from examining student responses on provincial tests is that many students struggle with the skill of making relevant and specific connections between what they read and their own ideas.